British Shorthair

 Full of British reserve, the Shorthair has a quiet voice and is an undemanding companion.
 He doesn’t require a lap, although he loves to sit next to you.
 Being a big cat, he isn’t fond of being carried around.

 Both pedigreed cats and mixed-breed cats have varying incidences of health problems that may be genetic in nature.
-Problems that have been seen in the Shorthair are gingivitis and hypertrophic cardiomyopathy, both of which can affect any breed.
+Problems that have been seen in the Shorthair are:

 Children And Other Pets